 It seriously could not be easier.
 Simply whisk all of the ingredients together and let it chill so the flavors have a chance to develop.

 I suggest letting it refrigerate for at least 2 hours, however, its even better if you make it a day in advance.

 I prefer potato chips!
 The saltiness of the chips is perfect with the creaminess of the dip.
 You could also serve it with veggies.

-If you’re looking for other cold dips to serve at potlucks and BBQs here are some great ones:
+If you’re looking for other cold dips to serve at potlucks, BBQs and holiday parties here are some great recipes: